 Since 2002, AKFED has invested in a restoration programme, using the best local materials and artisans to incorporate service improvements, product upgrades and enhancements to the five-star hotel, its facilities, guest rooms and conference venues.

 AKFED’s Industrial Promotion Services (IPS) group has invested in Moztex S.A, which manufactures ready-to-wear garments.
 Nearly 2,000 people have gone through the in-house training programmes since 2008.
-Today, the company employs over 750 employees, of whom the majority are women.
+Today, the company employs over 750 people, of whom the majority are women.
 In 2020 the factory exported approximately 3.1 million garments.

 IPS has invested in SEACOM, which launched Africa’s first broadband subsea cable system along the eastern and southern coastlines in 2009.
 Connecting South Africa, Mozambique, Tanzania, and Kenya to the Middle East and Europe, SEACOM’s cable system also connects inland countries such as Uganda and Rwanda to supply fast Internet connectivity.